usernamefoo/AdafruitBonnetPwnagotchi/README.txt

     auto-update:
       enabled: false

-Reboot add the display should be working:)
+Reboot and the display should be working:)

 Key bindings:
  5 - Sleep or wake up screen